O'Raghallaighs GFC

 O'Raghallaighs GFC is a Gaelic Athletic Association club from Drogheda, County Louth, Ireland.
 The club fields Gaelic football teams in competitions organised by Louth GAA.
-The club has GAA Handball teams and the ladies football team is an amalgamation with the Slane Road club Oliver Plunketts, forming the O'Raghallaighs/Oliver Plunketts Ladies LGFA.
+The club has GAA Handball teams and ladies football team.

 The club plays home fixtures at the Integral GAA Grounds, situated beside Sullivan and Lambe Park - the home of Drogheda United.

 As of 2025, the O'Raghallaighs currently compete in the Intermediate Championship and Division 2 of the county football Leagues.

 History

 The club was founded on 12 July 1957 and is named after the Irish writer, activist and IRB member John Boyle O'Reilly, who had links to the town of Drogheda.

 In the mid-1970s the club moved from their then home at Forest Grange to the Gaelic Grounds on Drogheda's North Road, which they lease on a long-term arrangement with Louth GAA.